https://youtu.be/NhTPn-Q5M_E?t=6m (Starcarr Lane demo intro)

 You can hear that Rockman sound there for sure.
 Sometimes I wonder whether he recorded the album, or parts of it, with the Rockman as well.
 It certainly sounds different to me, particularly the rhythm guitars.
-In any case, he must have either used a certain version of the original Rockman or the Ultralight model since the album came out in 1983 while the other Rockman headphone amps came out in 1984.
+In any case, he must have either used a certain version of the original Rockman or Ultralight model since the album came out in 1983 while the other Rockman headphone amp models came out later on in 1984.

 Here's an interesting site featuring tons of information on the Tom Scholz equipment:

 Indeed, it seems very likely that he could have still used FS-1s on some guitars in 1984-1985.
 Here's another close-up of the pickups he used on Metallic Live '84:chrisb wrote:I have always loved the sound he got on the two early live videos 84 and 85 and I know common thought is he had moved to the hs3 by then but I am not so sure.
 I am ready to be told I am wrong but I am starting to think at least the duck didn't get the hs3's for longer than thought.
 Firstly because I have both pickups and after swapping them back and forth for ages I think the FS1 just sounds closer in attack and clarity to the early sound and also is just a little less stringy sounding.